maxio-yu/LearnGIT/README.md

 but nobody know the root cause.
 Below is someone's comments:

 >just went through this process as well:

->Install Vundle per instructions
+>1.
+Install Vundle per instructions
->Try to commit something as per usual with git commit
+>2.
+Try to commit something as per usual with git commit
->Type a commit message using $EDITOR, which is set to vi
+>3.
+Type a commit message using $EDITOR, which is set to vi
->Watch commit fail with "error: There was a problem with the editor 'vi'."
+>4.
+Watch commit fail with "error: There was a problem with the editor 'vi'."
->Search for a solution, find this blog post
+>5.
+Search for a solution, find this blog post
->Try the workaround it suggests (git config --global core.editor $(which vim)), notice that it works
+>6.
+Try the workaround it suggests (git config --global core.editor $(which vim)), notice that it works
->Notice that it also works to reset $EDITOR from vi to /usr/bin/vim
+>7.
+Notice that it also works to reset $EDITOR from vi to /usr/bin/vim
->Feel frustrated, because no one seems to understand why this is happening
+>8.
+Feel frustrated, because no one seems to understand why this is happening
->Search for related issues in the Vundle GitHub repo, find this issue
+>9.
+Search for related issues in the Vundle GitHub repo, find this issue
->Remain frustrated because while everyone agrees on the workaround, there is still no actual explanation or solution
+>10.
+Remain frustrated because while everyone agrees on the workaround, there is still no actual explanation or solution
->Realize that this is a cycle that many more users will struggle through unless a proper fix shows up
+>11.
+Realize that this is a cycle that many more users will struggle through unless a proper fix shows up
->Write this comment in hopes the issue might be reopened
+>12.
+Write this comment in hopes the issue might be reopened